marco-c/wordpress-pwa/README.md

 ## Usage

-To use this repository, [install the Docker Engine](https://docs.docker.com/engine/installation/) (and create/start a Docker Machine on Mac).
+To use this repository, [install the Docker Engine](https://docs.docker.com/engine/installation/) (on Mac, also create/start a Docker Machine).

 Then clone the repository (recursively, to synchronize the Git submodule), change to its working directory, and create/start a container with the image: